Supporting the Kentish Chough

 But the Kentish chough story is far from over.

-As part of our Wilder Kent vision, we have teamed up with Wildwood Trust and Paradise Park Cornwall to deliver an exciting initiative to re-introduce choughs to the wild here in Kent.
-This summer, with your support, we have returned this iconic species to our county.
+As part of our Wilder Kent 2030 vision, we have teamed up with Wildwood Trust and Paradise Park Cornwall to deliver an exciting initiative to re-introduce choughs to the wild here in Kent.
+Last summer, with your support, we returned the first cohort of birds to our county but we need to continue to release more birds this and coming years to ensure a healthy, diverse and self-sustaining population.

 Read more

-Support the chough as they spread their wings across Kent once more
+Support the chough as they continue to spread their wings across Kent once more

 £